manhtdxxx/batch-pipeline-via-lakehouse/README.md

 Before starting, please ensure you have:

-- Git.
-- VS Code installed to open project.
+- VS Code
+- Git
-- Docker Desktop installed and running.
+- Docker Desktop
-- DBeaver installed to connect to Trino to query data from Lakehouse.
+- DBeaver
+- Power BI (downloaded from Website, not from Microsoft Store)

 ## 4.2 Setup & Initialization

-**Step 1:** Before running the pipeline, make sure `make` is installed.
+**Step 1 (Optional):** Before running the pipeline, make sure `make` is installed.
 On Windows, you install Chocolatey first and then install Make:

 ```powershell
 # Install Chocolatey (MUST run in PowerShell as Administrator)